How long does it take to get a patent, and how can you speed up the process?

 The potential duration of exclusive rights and the protections an issued grant offers against infringement make the wait worth it in most circumstances.
 But as outlined above, it is important to be realistic about this stretch of time and what impacts it.

 Why does it take so long to get a patent?

 The simplest answer to this question is that patents, like trademarks, design rights and all other IP assets, are bound by the terms of specific laws that impose demanding standards.
 It is also a matter of sheer volume.
 At any given time, patent offices might be looking over thousands of patent applications.
 Each one requires a meticulous process, and examiners must:

 - Look for relevant prior art

-- Directly confer with would-be patentees
+- Directly confer with would-be patentees, as needed.

 How do I speed up the patent grant process?